globulus/simi/guides/safety_package.md

 obj.nullableProp?(1, 2, 3).funcThatMayReturnNil("a")?.nullableFunc?()
 ```

-The returned NilReferenceException can be handled with a TODO LINK rescue block, just like any other exception:
+The returned NilReferenceException can be handled with a [rescue block](exception_handling.md), just like any other exception:
 ```ruby
 value = a?.something().that?() ?! {
     return 2